 We admit seven students each year to study Modern Languages courses.
 This can include studying a Modern Language on its own, two Modern Languages, or one Modern Language with one of English, Classics, History or Philosophy (the Joint Schools).
 Brasenose also admits candidates for the Modern Languages & Linguistics course and for European & Middle Eastern Languages (in combination with French or German).
-The College accepts applicants for all languages offered at the University except Celtic.
+The College accepts applicants for all languages offered at the University except Celtic, Portuguese and Modern Greek.
 It particularly welcomes applicants who wish to read French and/or German.

 All students follow the same course in the first three terms up to the First Examination.
 After that there is considerable choice in literature papers and authors, between medieval, early modern and modern studies, and of options specializing in linguistic, philosophical, and historical subjects, as well as in film, art, and literary theory.

 University lectures cover most central topics, and there are weekly tutorials, language classes and also occasional seminars organised in the College.
 The College has native speakers (lectors) in French and German, who assist in language teaching.

 Undergraduates wishing to pursue an interest not covered in the College may be taught for certain papers by tutors in other colleges.
-Tutors based in other colleges organise the teaching of those we accept to read Italian, Spanish, Russian, Portuguese, Czech and Modern Greek.
+Tutors based in other colleges organise the teaching of those we accept to read Italian, Spanish, Russian, Czech.

 Brasenose has two tutorial Fellows in Modern Languages.
 Professor Groiser works on German writing since the Enlightenment, modern German thought, German-Jewish culture, and critical theory.
 Professor Bourne-Taylor works on modern French (18th-21st Century), comparative literature, and critical theory.

 European and Middle Eastern Languages